suhelhammoud/java-course/md/11-enums.md

 ---

-Enum
+enum
 ===

-## What are Enums?
+## What are enums?

-- Enums are classes where all instances are known to the compiler.
+- enums are classes where all instances are known to the compiler.
 - Used for creating types with a fixed set of possible values.
 - Created using the `enum` keyword instead of `class`.
-- Enum constants are listed in the body, separated by commas.
+- enum constants are listed in the body, separated by commas.
 - No instances can be created outside of enum constants.

 ```java